seefood/animated-gifs/README.md

 # animated-gifs
-Based on the huge collection (~2700) of the animated gifs Snipe uses on http://tumblr.snipe.net plus additions (~1300) by SeeFood.
+Based on the huge collection (~2700) of the animated gifs Snipe uses on http://tumblr.snipe.net plus additions (~1500) by SeeFood.

 Some are JPGs, but we can live with that, right?

+Update for 2018: As more sites start supporting WebM, I kept/converted larger GIF files to mp4 and WebM.
+Twitter and others block files over 5MB anyway.

 **Note: This repo is big.
-It has ~4k animated gifs, and they're all awesome, but it's big and it will take some time to download/clone.**
+It has ~4.2k animated gifs, and they're all awesome, but it's big and it will take some time to download/clone.**

 I try to rename them to meaningful names and cull dupes, but you are welcome to